 lead to over-lending and an inefficiently large capital stock.
-The effects of government safety nets on bank behavior have received ample attention in the literature, see, for example, Merton (1977), Kareken and Wallace (1978), Dam and Koetter (2012), Farhi and Tirole (2012) and Admati et al. (2013).
+These effects are in line with the broader literature on government safety nets and bank behavior, see, for example, Merton (1977), Kareken and Wallace (1978), Dam and Koetter (2012), Farhi and Tirole (2012) and Admati et al. (2013).
 Our model shows that lending rates decline by more if the banking sector expects to receive an immediate instead of a delayed recapitalization after a shortfall (as the former constitutes a larger subsidy).
-The extent of over-lending is also larger when expected future shortfalls are larger, which is the case when bank equity requirements are lower and when total factor productivity is more volatile.
+The extent of over-lending is also larger when expected future shortfalls are larger, which is the case when bank equity requirements are lower and when factor productivity is more volatile.

 The main contribution of the paper is to show that during the period in between a shortfall and a recapitalization, the banking sector effectively suffers from debt-overhang.
 In its classic form, debt-overhang describes the problem where a firm under-invests because the income on new investments is at least partially appropriated by its pre-existing debtholders instead of by its equityholders (Myers, 1977).
 In the context of the banking sector, the literature shows that pre-existing debt may render undercapitalized banks reluctant to issue new equity and may distort their lending decisions (e.g., Hanson et al., 2011, Thakor, 2014, Bahaj and Malherbe, 2016, Occhino, 2017 and Admati et al., 2018).
 In practice, however, banking sectors are less likely to suffer from debt-overhang in the traditional sense, as most bank debt is of short-maturity so that pre-existing debt claims are relatively small.
-Still, our model shows that a debt-overhang problem may arise during the period in between a shortfall and a recapitalization.
-The reason is that part of the income on new lending is effectively appropriated by the government, as this income reduces the expected value of the recapitalization that will be received in the next period.
-During the period in between a shortfall and a recapitalization, the banking sector therefore charges inefficiently high lending rates, which implies a reduction in the supply of credit.
+Still, our model shows that delaying bank recapitalizations can also give rise to debt-overhang, during the period in between a shortfall and a recapitalization.
+During this period, part of the income on new lending is effectively appropriated by the government, as this income reduces the expected value of the recapitalization that will be received in the next period.
+In between a shortfall and a recapitalization, the banking sector therefore charges inefficiently high lending rates, which implies a reduction in the supply of credit.

 The debt-overhang in the banking sector during the period in between a shortfall and a recapitalization also affects the transmission of monetary policy to bank lending rates.4 An increase in the policy rate causes the banking sector to increase its lending rate more than one-for-one.5 The reason is that part of the higher interest income on loans will be appropriated by the government and therefore cannot be used to cover the higher interest expenses on deposits.
 This effect results in a spread between lending rates and deposit rates, as in Goodfriend and McCallum (2007), Gerali et al. (2010), Gertler and Karadi (2011) and Curdia and Woodford (2016).
-The result is a weakened transmission of changes in the policy rate to inflation (and a largely unchanged transmission to output).
-This weaker transmission reflects that an increase in the policy rate, for example, leads to
+The result is a weakened transmission of changes in the policy rate to inflation (the transmission to output remains largely unchanged).
+This weaker transmission reflects that an increase in the policy rate, for example, leads to a larger increase in the bank lending rate (the marginal cost of capital), and thereby exerts